nixworks/public/news/2005/04/26/index.md

 ##### 2005 Kuomintang visits to Mainland
 ### [ 2005 Kuomintang visits to Mainland: a 70-member delegation led by Kuomintang chairman Lien Chan left Taipei for Nanjing via Hong Kong, launching Lien Chan's 8-day Taiwan Strait peace tour, also the first official visit by the highest leader of Kuomintang to Mainland China in 60 years. ](/news/2005/04/26/2005-kuomintang-visits-to-mainland-a-70-member-delegation-led-by-kuomintang-chairman-lien-chan-left-taipei-for-nanjing-via-hong-kong-laun.md)
-_Context: Hong Kong, Taiwan Strait peace tour, Lien Chan, 2005 Kuomintang visits to Mainland, Mainland China, Nanjing, Kuomintang (Chinese Nationalist Party), Taipei_
+_Context: Lien Chan, Mainland China, Kuomintang (Chinese Nationalist Party), Hong Kong, Taiwan Strait peace tour, Taipei, Nanjing, 2005 Kuomintang visits to Mainland_

 ##### Faure Gnassingb
 ### [ Faure Gnassingb wins the Togolese presidential election with more than 60% of the votes.
 Results cause riots in Lom when the opposition doesn't acknowledge the election, denouncing massive fraud. ](/news/2005/04/26/faure-gnassingbe-wins-the-togolese-presidential-election-with-more-than-60-of-the-votes-results-cause-riots-in-lome-when-the-opposition-d.md)
-_Context: Faure Gnassingb, Lom, Togolese presidential election_
+_Context: Togolese presidential election, Lom, Faure Gnassingb_

 ##### Civil Unions and Relationships Acts
 ### [ The Civil Unions and Relationships Acts take effect in New Zealand.
 These laws allow same-sex and de facto couples to form legal unions that are similar to marriage. ](/news/2005/04/26/the-civil-unions-and-relationships-acts-take-effect-in-new-zealand-these-laws-allow-same-sex-and-de-facto-couples-to-form-legal-unions-tha.md)